adambiltcliffe/codex/readme.md

 Upkeep/arrival/attack triggers
 Activated abilities
 Choice of order when adding triggers to queue
-Passive effects on units that modify their own/others' stats Frenzy, haste, flying, anti-air, invisible, healing, resist Patrol zone with taunt for squad leader and bonus for elite Spell casting
+Passive effects on units that modify their own/others' stats and add abilities Frenzy, haste, flying, anti-air, invisible, healing, resist Patrol zone with taunt for squad leader and bonus for elite Spell casting